A New Home for Kirkland Museum of Fine & Decorative Art

 - Our building includes many signatures of Jim Olson’s architecture including the “eyebrow” overhangs, vertical glass “fins”, tall doorframes and a long Promenade Gallery down the center of the interior, where you can see the wall of Kirkland’s studio &art school building from the Welcome Desk.

 - There are 18 display areas, with about 4,400 works on view.

 - The yellow terra cotta bars on the façade are made by NBK Ceramic based in Emmerich, Germany.

-- The glass bars that are interspersed with the terra cotta, as well as the glass “fins”, are being made by Kerry Johnson’s studio (formerly Peter David’s studio) in Seattle, Washington.
+- The glass bars that are interspersed with the terra cotta, as well as the glass “fins”, were by Kerry Johnson’s studio (formerly Peter David’s studio) in Seattle, Washington.